Los Angeles Water Quality at a Glance

 Is Los Angeles tap water safe to drink?

-Yes, Los Angeles tap water meets all federal and state standards for safety and is regularly tested for over 200 constituents.
+Los Angeles tap water meets all federal and state standards for safety and is regularly tested for over 200 constituents.
 LADWP conducts more than 35,000 water quality tests annually throughout its distribution system.
-The water undergoes rigorous treatment processes including filtration, disinfection, and corrosion control before reaching your tap.
-However, if you live in an older building with older plumbing, you may want to consider using a certified water filter as an extra precaution.
+However, the water contains chromium-6 at levels 140 times higher than scientists consider safe for long-term health.
+While not immediately dangerous, residents may want to consider certified water filters, especially for long-term consumption and in homes with older plumbing.

 Why does my water sometimes taste or smell different?

 Occasional changes in taste or odor can occur for several reasons.
-Chlorine, which is added as a disinfectant, may be more noticeable at certain times.
-Seasonal changes in source water, temporary increases in disinfectant levels during system maintenance, or algae blooms in reservoirs can affect taste and odor without compromising safety.
+Chloramine (chlorine combined with ammonia), which LADWP uses as a disinfectant, may be more noticeable at certain times.
+Seasonal changes in source water, temporary increases in disinfectant levels during system maintenance, or varying mineral content from different sources can affect taste and odor without compromising safety.
 If your water consistently has an unusual taste or smell, contact LADWP at (800) 342-5397 to report it.
-You can improve taste by refrigerating water in an open container or using a certified filter.

 Are there lead service lines in Los Angeles?